Ryan Fajardo

 Biography

-Ryan Fajardo is a Doctoral Candidate in Sociology at Northwestern University.
+Ryan Fajardo (he/him) is a Doctoral Candidate in Sociology at Northwestern University.
 Before Northwestern, Ryan earned B.A. degrees in Sociology and Economics at Williams College.
-Collectively, Ryan's research focuses on the development of lay economic practices in coordination with the introduction of novel technologies and structures.
+Ryan's research focuses on the development of lay economic practices and beliefs in coordination with the introduction of novel technologies and structures.

-Ryan's master’s thesis explores how popular online marketplace environments uniquely shape the perspectives and behaviors of users.
+Ryan's master’s thesis, now published in the British Journal of Sociology, explores how popular online marketplace environments uniquely shape the perspectives and behaviors of users.
 To understand this process, Ryan examines the case of secondhand clothing marketplaces, a nascent but growing industry that relies on the labor of thousands of resellers to evaluate and price objects.
 Using interviews and ethnographic observations, Ryan identifies how resellers learn to blend value claims drawn from reselling communities and online marketplace technologies to justify their prices to themselves, their fellow resellers, and their customers.
-Theoretically, this project is situated within economic sociology, science & technology studies, valuation & evaluation studies, and occupations research.
+Theoretically, this project is situated within economic sociology, science & technology studies, valuation, and evaluation studies.